Timdenders/Colonization-Conquerors/README.md

 # Colonization Conquerors
 ___

-#### Overview:
-An ongoing project aimed at developing a game that replicates the gameplay of the classic 1982 game, Utopia.

 #### Repository Contents:
 - Source Code: The heart of our project lies here, where we've meticulously crafted the game's functionality and mechanics.
 - README: This document provides an overview of the project, team information, major features, stretch goals, use cases, non-functional requirements, and more.
 It serves as your guide to Colonization Conquerors.
 Weekly Reports: Our weekly reports detail our progress and accomplishments, helping you stay up to date with our development journey.
 - Projects: The Projects page outlines our scheduled tasks, assignments, and responsibilities for each team member, offering insight into our project's ongoing development.

+#### Overview:
+An ongoing project aimed at developing a game that replicates the gameplay of the classic 1982 game, Utopia.

 #### Team Members:
 - Timothy Enders (Game Programmer, Game Designer)
 - Grant Palmieri (Game Programmer, Game Tester)
 - Joshua Murillo (Game Programmer, Audio Engineer)
 - Zachary Thomas (Game Programmer, Technical Writer)

-Link to project repository: https://github.com/Timdenders/Colonization-Conquerors

 Communication
 - Private: Penn State University – Microsoft Teams, Email, Canvas